diasmurillo/Stay-Healthy/README.md

-# Medical Appointment Booking Platform
+# StayHealthy (Medical Appointment Booking Platform)

 This is a responsive web application that allows users to register, log in, find doctors by specialty, book medical appointments, and leave reviews after consultations.